pengxiaoo/llama-index-fastapi/README.md

 ## More details

 - the bot uses fastapi as the web framework, and llama index as the search engine
-- during the first run, csv file is transformed into jsonl file and then embedded by llama index as index(guess why I do this?)
+- during the first run, csv file is transformed into jsonl file and then embedded by llama index as index
 - the bot uses https://api.openai.com/v1/embeddings for embedding. it is very cheap and with high performance
 - the bot uses https://api.openai.com/v1/chat/completions to ask chatgpt for answers. by default gpt-3.5-turbo is used as the model
 - concurrency is naturally supported
+- metadata of the index is stored in MongoDB

 ## Next steps

-- advanced index management, such as index update, index pruning or remove, etc
 - use openAI's Assistant API as the search engine(I've already tried, but it is not as good as llama index at the moment)
 - try and compare different embedding methods and llm models.